Tommy Lynn Sells: Arrest and confessions

-The state's attorney in Jefferson County, Illinois, declined to charge Sells with the Dardeen family homicides in 1987 because his confession to the quadruple killing, while generally consistent with the facts of the case as reported in the media, was inaccurate with concern to some details that had not been made public.
+The state's attorney in Jefferson County, Illinois, declined to charge Sells with the Dardeen family homicides, in 1987, because his confession to the quadruple killing—while generally consistent with the facts of the case as reported in the media—was inaccurate with concern to some details that had not been made public.
 He also changed his account three times regarding how he had met the family.
-Investigators wanted to bring Sells to southern Illinois to resolve their doubts, but Texas refused, due to its law forbidding death-row prisoners from leaving the state.
+Investigators wanted to bring Sells to Illinois to resolve their doubts, but Texas refused, due to its law forbidding death-row prisoners from leaving the state.

-Sells was housed on death row in the Allan B. Polunsky Unit near Livingston, Texas.
-The Texas Department of Criminal Justice received him on November 8, 2000.
-In 2004, Sells confessed that on October 13, 1997, he broke into a home, took a knife from a butcher block in the kitchen, stabbed a little boy to death, and scuffled with a woman.
-Those details corroborated the account of Julie Rea Harper, who was initially convicted for the murder of her son, and then acquitted in 2006.

 Execution

 On January 3, 2014, a Del Rio judge set Sells' execution date for April 3, 2014.
 Sells' death sentence was carried out at the Texas State Penitentiary in Huntsville.
 When asked if he would like to make a final statement, Sells replied, "No." As a lethal dose of pentobarbital was administered, he took a few deep breaths, closed his eyes, and began to snore.
 Less than a minute later, he stopped moving.
 Thirteen minutes later, at 6:27 p.m.
 (CDT), he was pronounced dead.
 Krystal Surles and members of both the Harris and Perez families attended the execution.